-Based on aerial surveys, historical harvest and vulnerability to harvest, biologists have set a maximum guideline harvest objective of three male goats or one female goat in the Clarence Kramer Zone.
-As of Friday, October 2, one male and one female goat have been harvested.
-Further mountain goat harvest in this zone would have negative effects to the long-term conservation of the mountain goat subpopulation.
+Based on aerial surveys, historical harvest and vulnerability to harvest, biologists have set a maximum guideline harvest objective of three male goats or one female goat in the Mount Katlian Zone.
+As of Monday December 14, one female and one unknown goat have been harvested.
+Unrecovered goats are treated as female for management purposes.
+Further mountain goat harvest in this zone would have negative effects to the long-term conservation of the mountain goat subpopulation and could lead to decreased hunting opportunity.

 Data from collared goats near Sitka documented that goats have high fidelity to small home ranges and are slow to recolonize vacant habitat.
 That finding combined with high localized harvest in more accessible areas lead managers to develop an updated management strategy for mountain goats on Baranof Island beginning with the 2017 season.
 Baranof Island was divided into 34 small hunt zones.
 Dividing Baranof Island into more zones allows biologists to manage at the subpopulation level, affording hunters more opportunities and reducing the possibility of localized overharvest.
 Under the previous management strategy, quotas were based on larger geographical areas, which sometimes included several subpopulations.
 The quota for a large zone could be reached after several goats were taken from a single access point.
 That resulted in the large area being closed while additional harvest opportunity remained in more remote portions of that larger zone.
 This new strategy of subdividing large zones is providing more opportunity for hunters by allowing more remote zones to stay open after zones with easier access close.

 A public hearing to discuss the 2020 Baranof Island mountain goat management strategy was held on July 23, 2020 in Sitka, Alaska.
 Members of the public who attended were supportive of conserving mountain goats on Baranof Island through closures guided by the management strategy.
 The 2020 strategy is similar to the 2019 strategy with distinct male and female guideline harvest levels by zone.
 Female harvest is more restrictive than male harvest when applied to the guideline harvest levels.
 As the guideline harvest levels in each of the zones are reached, those zones will be closed to mountain goat harvest.

 The remainder of Baranof Island will remain open for goat hunting unless closed by past or future special action.
 Future special actions may also be issued to reopen zones if it is determined that those subpopulations could withstand harvest.
-DISTRIBUTION: